FireguiQueen/FireguiQueen/README.md

 # Hello there 👋, I'm <a href="https://github.com/FireguiQueen/FireguiQueen#tools-and-technologies">Guilherme</a>..
 My interest in software development began when I realized the possibility of creating functionalities for online games that I used to play in my childhood.
 Since then, I've maintained this interest and constantly seek to create solutions for various problems!

-Currently, I am dedicated to ongoing study to deepen my knowledge of low-level aspects of machines.
-I aim to fully understand how computers work, with the goal of someday being able to make meaningful contributions to the Linux Kernel :)
+Currently, I am dedicated to learn more about machine's low-level aspects of.
+I aim to fully understand how computers work, with the goal of someday being able to make usefull contributions to the Linux Kernel :)

 <br>

 ## :coffee: Skills

 ### Languages
 ![Java](https://img.shields.io/badge/java-f94449?style=for-the-badge&logo=openjdk&logoColor=white)&nbsp;
 <!-- ![Javascript](https://img.shields.io/badge/javascript-ede94b?style=for-the-badge&logo=javascript&logoColor=171505)&nbsp;